Rantanplan: Personality

 Rantanplan is a prison guard dog, often tasked with watching over the Daltons or assisting Lucky Luke track them down when they escape.
 However, he is unable to understand this and often mistakes Joe Dalton, who hates him psychotically, for a beloved owner.
 As well as being stupid, Rantanplan is extremely slow and accident-prone.
 However, he is usually very good-natured and loyal.
 Like Averell Dalton, he has a huge appetite and will devour everything put in front of him, whether it is food or not, which has ranged from bars of soap to dishwater.
-Due to his stupidity and general incompetent as a guard dog, all kinds of villains in the series always manage to break out of the prison in the end of every volumes.
+Due to his stupidity and general incompetence as a guard dog, all kinds of villains in the series always manage to break out of the prison at the end of every volume.

 Lucky Luke's horse, Jolly Jumper, a very intelligent animal, holds Rantanplan in contempt, regarding him as one of nature's great mistakes.

 Animated series

 In 2006, French animation studio Xilam produced an animated television series of Morris's Rantanplan stories in 90-second episodes, broadcast on the French television network France 3.
 It is broadcast on Canadian television network YTV in Canada under the name Rintindumb, and distributed by Mediatoon.
 It featured the voices of Maurice LaMarche and Rob Paulsen.
-It was on a Finnish family-friendly streaming service Toons.TV until 2015.
+It was on the Finnish family-friendly streaming service Toons.TV until 2015.